 As for the determinants of trends in cultural employment, the more or less abundant availability of financial resources appears to be one of the most relevant.
 The declining trend in state support for culture and the arts and in private funding for culture due to the financial crisis (see chapter 6.2.3 and chapter 6.3) actually seems to closely reverberate in the stagnation of cultural employment over the considered lapse of time.

-Focusing on employment in the cultural domain, diverging trends among the domains should also be singled out, with a slightly positive trend for heritage, stagnation for the performing arts, and a higher decrease for employment in the publishing industry.
-Growing unemployment in the latter is actually causing social unrest, as several newspapers, severely hit by cuts both in state subsidies (see chapter 4.2.3 and chapter 5.3.7) and in advertising revenue, are about to close down.
+Focusing on employment in the cultural domain, diverging trends among the domains should also be singled out, with a slightly positive trend for heritage, stagnation for the performing arts, and a higher decrease for employment in the publishing industry, actually causing social unrest, as several newspapers, severely hit by cuts both in state subsidies (see chapter 4.2.3 and chapter 5.3.7) and in advertising revenue, are about to close down.

 Finally, the socio-demographic variables in cultural employment with respect to the total employed population are the traditional ones, referring to a much higher educational level and a more autonomous occupational status (56% of self-employed in 2010).
 Worth noting is the low incidence of cultural employment in our socially and economically deprived, but culturally rich "Mezzogiorno"(Southern Italy): only 21%, against 28% in the country as a whole.
 Changes in the demographic variable between 2004 and 2010 only refer to the fall of the employment rate of young people aged between 15 and 29 years: from 19% to 15%.
 No good news for a country like ours, so richly endowed in artistic heritage and talents, but not able to invest in the younger generations to build up a "new creative class" (Richard Florida, 2002) able to foster an economic revival based on the social and economic exploitation of our heritage, as well as on the production of immaterial goods and services.